wp-plugins/twitter-feed-afo/readme.txt

 = Twitter Feed PRO =
 There is a PRO version of this plugin that supports twitter feeds from multiple accounts.
 Customize the look/ style of the twitter feed widget from admin panel.
 Get it <a href="http://aviplugins.com/twitter-feed-pro/" target="_blank">here</a> in <strong>USD 2.00</strong>
-* Select Background color, Link color, Link hover color, Link hover style etc so that the twitter feed matches with your template styles.
+* Select Background color, Link color, Link hover color, Link hover style etc so that the twitter feed matches with your template styles.<br>
-* Use Shortcode to display twitter feeds in your page.
+* Use Shortcode to display twitter feeds in your page.<br>
-* Use Function to display twitter feeds in your template file.
+* Use Function to display twitter feeds in your template file.<br>
 Click <a href="http://aviplugins.com/twitter-feed-pro/" target="_blank">here</a> for full details.

 > Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating your own custom plugin.